 Wisdom teeth are the last molars to come in, usually between the ages of 17 and 25.
 Many people don’t have enough room in their mouths for these teeth, which can cause problems.
 Removing wisdom teeth can prevent problems like tooth pain.
 Impacted wisdom teeth can hurt a lot when they try to push through your gums.

-You can also prevent damage to other teeth when you get your wisdom teeth removed.
-If you don’t have enough time for your teeth to grow, they push against your other teeth, causing damage and crowding.
-It can be hard to clean around wisdom teeth.
+It can also be hard to clean around wisdom teeth.
 Partially erupted wisdom teeth can also trap food and bacteria.
 Removing wisdom teeth can make it easier to clean your back teeth and reduce your risk of cavities and tooth decay.

 Dr. Ren recommends wisdom tooth extraction when necessary for long-term oral health.
 If you have impacted wisdom teeth, we’ll refer you to one of our highly recommended local oral surgeons.

+Do you want to learn more?
+We’re here to help.
 Read answers to common questions about tooth extraction treatment in Bethlehem, PA.

 Does tooth extraction hurt?